Cyrodwd/ElsTheDog-WaterBooster/README.md

 - Various anomalies: fast, slow, weak, strong, blah blah blah

 ## Missing
-- Main menu
+- Main menu (A good one)
 - Unique anomalies
 - More advantage flasks
-- Pause system
 - Other stuff I'm still thinking about

 This game was created with [Parin](https://github.com/Kapendev/parin).

 ## Compilation

-First, run this command in your terminal/cmd:
+First, run this command in your terminal/cmd.
 ```sh
 dub run parin:setup
 ```

-Now, run this other command to compile.
+Now, run this other command to build it.
 ```sh
 dub build
 ```